Build vs. Buy: The Great Debate

 So, for developers your solution should let you:

-- Build faster – develop up to 10 times faster than you could using traditional coding methods.
+- Build faster – develop up to 10 times faster than traditional coding methods.

 - Use business users – use the people who understand the process best to build what they need.